$Z_2$ topological signature of the optical bound on maximal Berry curvature: Application to two-dimensional time-reversal symmetric insulators

 where $\overline{\Omega}_{ab}({\bf k})$ is the MBC characterizing the nontrivial topology of a TRS system.
 Note that $\overline{\Omega}_{ab}({\bf k})\ge|\Omega_{ab}({\bf k})|$.
 Crucially, based on the semi-positive definite property of the quantum metric, this refined TDI holds for arbitrary quantum states in two dimensions.
 When we integrate the refined TDI both sides, the inequality becomes:

 In the following discussion, we denote the above integrated TDI as $\mathcal{K}\ge2\mathcal{V}\ge\overline{C}$.
 Importantly, $\mathcal{K}$ called quantum weight can be observed through optical responses, whereas $\mathcal{V}$ and $\overline{C}$ represents the QV \cite{Gromov82,Mera21,Ozawa21,Mera21b} and "pseudo-Chern number" of the occupied bands, respectively.
 Note that after multiplying by the normalized constant $\frac{1}{2\pi}$, the QV has a transparent physical interpretation.
-Recall that in TRS systems, such as TIs, TCIs, and HOTIs, there is no bulk Chern number; however, a nonzero $\overline{C}$ can still exist.
-In the following subsection, we will demonstrate that the value of $\overline{C}$ is always smaller than both the QV and the optical bound.
-Furthermore, we observe that if $g_{xx}=g_{yy}$ and $g_{xy}\approx0$, the inequality between the trace and the determinant is (nearly) saturated, as shown by the calculations (see Fig. 1(d2) and Supplemental Material (SM) \cite{supp}).
-Based on the integrated TDI ~\eqref{eq:e2}, we will demonstrate that topological signatures can be obtained through measurements of optical responses.
+Recall that in TRS systems, such as TIs, TCIs, and HOTIs, there is no bulk Chern number; however, a nonzero $\overline{C}$ can still exist and will be slightly larger than or equal to the number of boundary states if there is no term breaking certain crystalline symmetry.
+To reveal the topological information when $\overline{C}$ is smaller than the number of boundary states, a topological lower bound is introduced using the projection method \cite{Kivelson82,Prodan09,Prodan10,Sheng11,Li13,Lin24}, which will be studied below.

-As studied over the past few decades, there exists a corresponding inequality between QV and topological invariants in certain manifolds \cite{Gromov82}.
-We note that QV can be regarded as a geometric invariant under certain conditions.
-Fig. 1(d1,d2) and 2(d1,d2) show that QV exhibits slight variations when the parameters are altered, indicating that it cannot be generally quantized.
-This variation in QV suggests that topological deformations resulting from parameter changes are not volume-preserving in general.
-The slight fluctuations in QV during topological deformation are partially caused by the band inversion process and density fluctuations \cite{Ozawa19,Tam24,Wu24}.
-However, we find that a TCI with a mirror Chern number represents an exceptional case (see Fig. 1(d2)).
+According to the Gauss-Bonnet theorem \cite{Chern00, Ratcliffe19} (see End Matter (EM)), there exists a correspondence between QV and topological invariants for certain manifolds \cite{Gromov82, Ratcliffe19}.
+This suggests that the quantized QV can be regarded as a geometric invariant under certain conditions \cite{Ratcliffe19} (see Fig. 1(d2) and EM).
+However, Figs. 1(d1) and 2(d1,d2) show that QV exhibits slight variations when the parameters are altered, indicating that it cannot be generally quantized.
+The variation of the quantum geometric quantities during the topological deformation is constrained by the "topological" inequality \cite{Onishi24,supp}: